 Wilson (2014) goes on to explain that the neurological process does not stop there.
-Highly salient activities, in this case addiction, lead to the accumulation of DeltaFosB, a protein that activates the genes involved with addiction.
+Highly salient activities, in this case, addiction, lead to the accumulation of DeltaFosB, a protein that activates the genes involved with addiction.
 The molecular changes it potentiates are almost identical for both sexual conditioning and chronic drug use.
 Specifically, DeltaFosB rewires the brain to crave IT whatever IT is.
 This is quite adaptive in situations in which survival is furthered by overriding satiation mechanisms (e.g., ‘I’m full, I’m done.”).
-In terms of survival of the species, Wilson points out that excess food or sex signals the brain that you have hit the “evolutionary jackpot” and a powerful incentive kicks in gear.
-For example, wolves which need to stow away huge amounts of food (up to twenty pounds) of a single kill will continue to consume their kill even though they are full.
+In terms of survival of the species, Wilson points out that excess food or sex signals the brain that you have hit the “evolutionary jackpot,” and a powerful incentive kicks in gear.
+For example, wolves, which need to stow away huge amounts of food (up to twenty pounds) of a single kill will continue to consume their kill even though they are full.
 This is particularly salient in porn addiction.
-In a sense, dopamine is like the foreman on a construction site barking orders and DeltaFosB is the worker on the site.
+In a sense, dopamine is like the foreman on a construction site barking orders, and DeltaFosB is the worker on the site.
 Dopamine is yelling, “This activity is really important, and you should do it again and again” (Wilson, 2014).
 DeltaFosB is responsible for ensuring that you remember and repeat the activity.
-This repeated process produces what is called sensitization which is based on the principle, “Nerve cells that fire together, wire together.”
+This repeated process produces sensitization, based on the principle, “Nerve cells that fire together, wire together.”
 Repeated activity strengthens cell connections.